 -economic determinants of health related behaviour

-I am a co-investigator on a research project.
+I am a co-investigator on several research projects.

 I would be interested in supervising any postgraduate student in a project related to:

 -applied microeconometrics with a focus on health and labour market outcomes

 Co-applicant: Development and stage 2 RCT of a weight loss maintenance intervention for initially obese adults after clinically significant weight loss.
 NPRI/MRC,(£566,000)

 Co-applicant: ESRC Research Seminars.
 Social Science Perspective on the Working Lives of Those With Cancer: Psychosocial, Organisational and Economic Perspectives. (£29,512).

 Co-applicant: National School of Public Health Research Alcohol Programme.
 Reducing Alcohol Related Harm.
 Work Package 2: Developing Screening and Brief Interventions in a Police Custody Setting (£250, 566).